First Move Wins

 “That’s true.
 It’s starting to look like a desert out there.”

 “Haha, yeah.
-How’s your mom doing?
+Speaking of deserts, how’s your mom doing?
 Still trekking the Sahara?
 Where’s she at now?”

 Eulalia immediately went over to nose around at the new goodies.
 “They’re cute.
 I like ‘em.
 Your mom is so cool.
-I hope I’ll get to meet her someday.”
+I hope I get to meet her someday.”

 Dust laughed.
-The very image of her mom visiting a city was absurd.
+The very thought of her mom visiting a city was absolutely absurd.
 “That’d be fun.”

 “Mom!
 I’m off!”
-Max yelled up the stairs of their small city apartment, one foot out the door and on his skateboard.
+Max yelled up the stairs of their small city apartment, one foot out the door and on his skateboard already.

-“Will you be home for dinner?”
-His mom yelled back at him from where she was having breakfast with his younger half-sister.
+“Will you be home for dinner?” his mom yelled back at him from where she was having breakfast with his younger half-sister, María.

-“Text me if you're sleeping at a friend's place tonight!” his mom warned.
-“And don't you dare come home smelling of marijuana again!”
+“Make sure you text me if you're sleeping at a friend's place tonight!” his mom warned.
+“And don't you dare come home again smelling of marijuana!”

-“Ai, love ya’ll too,” Max said, just loud enough for them to hear.
-“Ciao!” he slammed the door behind him and took off to what he in his head referred to as The HQ: Heist Quarters.
+“Ay, love ya’ll too,” Max called back, just loud enough for them to hear.
+“Ciao!”
+He slammed the door behind him and took off to what he now called, in his head at least, The HQ, or, The Heist Quarters.

 “Farello, down!
 Farello!”